 That world of counseling and recovery is largely below the radar.
 Meanwhile, there’s a low-key Western vibe in Wickenburg.
 Locals drive pickups and pull horse trailers.
 They still wear cowboy hats, boots and big belt buckles, and the rodeo grounds is just off the main highway.

-..An hour from Phoenix, Wickenburg is perfectly situated for a quick road trip.
+Wickenburg is perfectly situated on the Hassayampa River a little over an hour from Phoenix.
+It’s just right for a quick road trip.
 Most folks speed through town on their way to Las Vegas.
-But take a gamble on exploring Wickenburg's mining and ranching roots.
+Take a gamble on exploring Wickenburg's mining and ranching roots.
 The nearby Vulture Mine offers a weekly tour except in summer.

-The $10 tours are at 10 am Saturdays, resuming in the fall of 2016.
+The tours are at 10 a.m.
+Saturdays and Sundays, except during the summer.
 Drive 12 miles south of U.S. 60 on the paved Vulture Mine Road.

 The historic district near the museum includes the restored 1895 Sante Fe Railroad depot and Ben's Saddlery, which dates back to 1949.
 The shop is worth a visit just for the aroma of leather for custom saddles.
 Ben's also sells boots, belts and cowboy hats.